spring1843/go-dsa/hashtable/README.md

 # Hash Table

 Hash tables are a fundamental data structure that operates based on key-value pairs and enables constant-time operations for lookup, insertion, and deletion.
 Hash tables use immutable keys that can be strings or integers among other things.
-However, in more complex applications, a hashing function, and different collision resolution methods such as separate chaining, linear probing, quadratic probing, and double hashing, can be used to ensure efficient performance.
+However, in more complex applications, a hashing function, and different collision resolution methods such as separate chaining, linear probing, quadratic probing, and double hashing, can be used.

 ## Implementation